Last Updated on 30 August 2020

-Leonard Stern, the inventor of the “World’s Greatest Word Game” Mad Libs, passed away today at the age of 88.
+Leonard Stern, the inventor of the “World’s Greatest Word Game” Mad Libs, passed away in June of 2011 at the age of 88.

-In his honor, I’ve created an “Better Brainstorming” Mad Lib.
+In his honor, I’ve created a “Better Brainstorming” Mad Lib.

-Download this Brainstorming Mad Lib and play at the office!
+Download this Brainstorming Mad Lib and play at home or the office!
 [PDF, 228kb]

 Mad Libs was a fun part of growing up.
 It was a treat mom would buy to help pass time while we were taking family road trip vacations.

 To think up the silliest (and most gross) nouns, verbs, and adjectives would always create explosions of laughter.

 The New York Times reported how Stern, a writer for TV comedy shows in the 50s came up with the idea for Mad Libs.